X

 The Shift Away from Third-Party Cookies

 The three major browsers — Safari, Firefox, and Google Chrome — have made moves to restrict or eliminate third-party cookies.
 Safari and Firefox have already blocked them by default.
-Google Chrome, which holds a significant global market share, is now following suit, marking a pivotal shift in online advertising and data tracking practices.
+Google Chrome, which holds a significant global market share, has chosen an opt-out approach, which lets users make an informed choice across their web browsing, which they’d be able to adjust at any time.

 What This Means for Businesses and Advertisers